homothetic/homothetic.github.io/_pages/about.md

 ---

 I am currently a PhD student at the School of Artificial Intelligence, Beihang University, under the supervision of [Prof. Si Liu](https://colalab.net/).
+I obtained my BSc and MSc from Beihang University in 2022 and 2024, respectively.

 My research focuses on vision and scene understanding.